 In other words, just because an exercise is difficult does not mean it is in your best health or fitness interest to perform it, nor will it necessarily help you achieve your goals.
 The key to successful H.I.T. is having a clear understanding of what H.I.T. should and should not be.
 With proper knowledge of H.I.T. comes power, and if done correctly, H.I.T. can be an extremely beneficial form of exercise and training.

 However, if you use H.I.T. protocols on unconditioned individuals (without adequate prior long-term exercise progression), science, application, and medical evidence show that such highly repetitive and intense exercises can have a negative and potentially damaging effect on your health and fitness.

-- If you do consult a fitness trainer, ensure that he or she possesses the appropriate fitness industry credentials, background, and experience, in addition to a proven track record of success.
-When working with a fitness trainer, always seek clarification on any exercises, etc., and inform him or her if you experience any pain while exercising.
+- If you do decide to hire a fitness trainer, make sure he or she has the necessary fitness industry credentials, background, and experience, as well as a proven track record of success.
+When working with a fitness trainer, always seek clarification on any exercises, etc., and notify him or her if you experience any pain while exercising.